dave-ok/hackerbay-node-task/README.md

-# Backend Task for HackerBay Interview (using NodeJS)
+# Backend Task for HackerBay (using NodeJS)

 This is a short project in fulfillment of preliminary requirements for the role of a software developer in HackerBay.
 This task focuses on showcasing backend skills by building a simple REST API using NodeJS.

 ## REST API features

 The REST API comprises 4 endpoints (2 unprotected/public and 2 protected endpoints).
 This README assumes the project is being run locally on `http://localhost`.
 Replace this with the appropriate server base url where applicable.
+All requests are logged daily in separate log files in the `logs` folder at the application root.

 ### Documentation Endpoint